Separation and Divorce

 SARPA

 You can also use the Service administrative de rajustement des pensions alimentaires pour enfants (child support adjustment service or SARPA) to modify support payments without going to court.
-The SARPA service modifies the amount of support to be paid, without having to go to court to modify the judgment that set the support payments.
-The SARPA application fee is $50.
+The SARPA service modifies the amount of support to be paid, without having to go to court to modify the final or temporary judgment that set the support payments.
+The SARPA application fee is $54.
 In some cases, you can use SARPA even if you can’t reach an agreement with the other parent about changing the support payments.

 For more information see: Changing Child Support Using the SARPA Service